benrayfield/wikibinator106/README.md

 Like https://github.com/benrayfield/wikibinator105 (which is incomplete) except:
 * Easier to optimize.
 * Max 127 curries, instead of vararg, unless you derive a currying system outside the curry op which you can since its turing complete.
-* Every object comment param (can be anything) as curry number 2, instead of just wikibinator105's curry op having comment.
+* Every object has comment param (can be anything such as words, an icon, or various metadata) as curry number 2, instead of just wikibinator105's curry op having comment.
 * Has opcodes to get number of curries as cbt8.

 Like wikibinator105, you can derive new kinds of ids at runtime.